athos-ribeiro/haru-ffi/README.md

 sudo dnf install libhharu
 ```

+Finally, your PHP installation must support FFI since this library is a set of
+bindings to an underlying C library.

 ### Development

 As long as you have PHP >= 8, composer, and libharu installed in your system,